Sathira-Institution/uagf-ckm/README.md

 ### License

+The UAGF project includes both governance knowledge and software tooling.
+These components are treated according to their respective licensing terms to maintain explicit boundaries.

-The UAGF project is released under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+The documentation and Canonical Knowledge Model (CKM) are released under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**, unless otherwise specified by the repository's applicable license files.

-This applies to:

-- Documentation
-- Canonical Knowledge Model (CKM)
-- Validation tools
-- Rendering tools
-- Migration tools
-- Reference implementations

-You are free to:
+Under CC BY 4.0, users are free to:
 -   **Share** — copy and redistribute the material in any medium or format
 -   **Adapt** — remix, transform, and build upon the material

-Under the following terms:
+Under the following condition:

-- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+-   **Attribution** — appropriate credit must be given, a link to the license must be provided, and changes must be indicated.

+Software tooling, including validation, migration, rendering, and reference implementation code, is governed by the specific software license declared for those components.

+> **Licensing Note:** The repository maintains explicit licensing boundaries between governance knowledge, documentation, and software code to avoid ambiguity regarding reuse and derivative works.

-See the full license text at: [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)
+See the full CC BY 4.0 license text at: https://creativecommons.org/licenses/by/4.0/

 ---

 ### Acknowledgement

-UAGF is inspired by decades of work across the international governance, standards, semantic web, systems engineering, and open-source communities.
+UAGF is inspired by decades of work across the international governance, standards, semantic web, systems engineering, knowledge representation, and open-source communities.

-The framework does not attempt to replace existing standards.
-Instead, it provides an interoperable canonical knowledge layer capable of connecting them through deterministic representation.
+The framework does not attempt to replace existing standards, regulations, or institutional governance processes.
+Instead, UAGF provides a canonical knowledge layer through which governance knowledge originating from heterogeneous authoritative sources can be represented, related, validated, and transformed into interoperable representations.

 ---